mughees-asif/theX-solution-challenge-2021/README.md

 * Two-thirds (36%) of technology hiring managers believe the recruitment process takes too long.
 * Nearly 8 in 10 technology candidates search for their next opportunity on online job boards.
 * More than half of employers find candidates lack the right technical skills necessary for technology positions.

-It is unfair to marginalise individuals who were surrounded with the

 ## Installation Guide [WINDOWS]
 * Install **[Node.js](https://nodejs.org/en/download/)**